Ensuring safe, responsible development at Graeser & Olive in Creve Coeur, MO

 No substantive changes to the plan were presented.
 The only update was confirmation that MoDOT agrees a protected left turn (green arrow), followed by a permissive left turn (yellow arrow), is needed for westbound traffic from northbound Graeser and for eastbound traffic from southbound Graeser (Walgreens side).
 Left turns to exit the site westbound will be prohibited by signage.

 No vote was taken.
-The proposal will return to a future P&Z meeting after the developer has an opportunity to revise the plans.
+The proposal returned to a future P&Z meeting after the developer had an opportunity to revise the plans.
 Possibly as early as Feb 17, 2026 but date to be determined.

 Our Take